slaviboy/WeatherApp/README.md

 ## To do
 1) Add effects for different weather: Rain, Snow, Sunny, Mist...
-2) Add Weather widget fro the app
+2) Add Weather widget for the app